Image

 Eldritch’s label Elektra was not thrilled with the idea of the tour, and gave virtually no support.
 Not only that, Eldritch went on to claim that many venues refused to host Public Enemy due to their notorious reputation.

-All of this resulted in poor ticket sales that caused six of the remaining west coast dates to be cancelled, which exacerbated the harsh criticisms in the press for the tour.
+This resulted in poor ticket sales, which caused six of the remaining West Coast dates to be canceled, exacerbated by the harsh press criticism of the tour.

 Chicago Tribune on July 14, 1991: